 Can I purchase American Gold Eagles in my IRA?

 Though American Gold Eagle coins are just .9167 fine gold, being that Gold Eagles are issued by the United States Mint, they are approved for inclusion for purchase in your IRA.

 How well have American Gold Eagle investments performed?

 Over the long-term, Gold Eagle investments have fared quite well.
 Since 2000, they have appreciated over 400%.
 However, in the shorter term, Gold Eagles are well discounted from their 2011 high prices.

 Can I finance against my Gold Eagles that I have purchased?

-With storage of one-ounce Gold Eagles through Monex at Brinks or Farmers and Merchants bank, you can use your metal as collateral to borrow cash against it whenever you want, for any purpose.
+With storage of one-ounce Gold Eagles through Monex at Brinks, you can use your metal as collateral to borrow cash against it whenever you want, for any purpose.
 Monex Credit Company, a California finance lender, offers cash loans of up to 75% of the value of your metal while you retain full title and ownership of the metal.
 Interest rates vary but have been 5.9% per annum since 2006.
 There are no loan set-up fees or penalties for repayment at any time.
 You can call your Account Representative and have the cash proceeds of the loan immediately sent to you, or you can use the loan to pay for a purchase.